-Here are some key aspects to consider when building your first summit.
+Here are some key aspects to consider when building your first summit

 You've spent so much time building your brand, and naturally, you want to showcase it.
 The first thing to consider is how that's going to look when building your summit.
-Here are some of the settings you'll want to take a look at to create the branding and customisation of your summit.
+Here are some of the settings you'll want to take a look at to create the branding and customization of your summit.

 Start here: Event Setup > Settings > Branding and Content.
 You can add your logo, as well as remove any HeySummit branding.

 Please note that you can only remove HeySummit branding if you are on our Business plan.